decentraland/schemas/report/schemas.api.md

     schema: JSONSchema<CommunityRequestToJoinReceivedEvent>;
     const // (undocumented)
     validate: ValidateFunction<CommunityRequestToJoinReceivedEvent>;
 }

+// Warning: (ae-missing-release-tag) "CommunityStreamingEndedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CommunityStreamingEndedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CommunityStreamingEndedEvent = BaseEvent & {
+    type: Events.Type.STREAMING;
+    subType: Events.SubType.Streaming.COMMUNITY_STREAMING_ENDED;
+    metadata: {
+        communityId: string;
+        totalParticipants: number;
+    };
+};

+// @public (undocumented)
+export namespace CommunityStreamingEndedEvent {
+    const // (undocumented)
+    schema: JSONSchema<CommunityStreamingEndedEvent>;
+    const // (undocumented)
+    validate: ValidateFunction<CommunityStreamingEndedEvent>;
+}

 // Warning: (ae-forgotten-export) The symbol "ContentfulContent" needs to be exported by the entry point index.d.ts